How I Cut Spend in Half and Doubled Signups for a Real Estate Law Firm

 When this firm came to me, the account looked like most small-business Google Ads setups I see.
 One Search campaign.
 Broad-match keywords pulled straight from the Google rep’s recommendations.
 Conversion tracking firing on every form submit, including spam and bot traffic.

-They were spending in the high five figures per month and getting leads.
+They were spending five figures a month and getting leads.
 They had no idea which leads were qualified and which were noise.

 What Was Broken